Budibase/website/content/blog/updates/2023/pricing-v3.md

 ---

-Today, the Budibase team is excited to introduce a few updates to our pricing plans.
+Today, the Budibase team is excited to introduce a few updates to our pricing plans that will **go live on 30th November, 2023**.
 Over the past few months, we’ve chatted with our current customers and users to determine how to best correlate our pricing with the value of Budibase.
 Consistently, we heard from you that per-user pricing was not scalable and that the value experienced by app creators was disproportionate to the value experienced by app users.

 Now, we’ve streamlined our pricing plans to create a better experience for everyone.
 Here’s a quick summary of what’s changed, and what’s staying the same: